2025-04-04 - Congratulations to Markelle Scott for being awarded a 2025-26 Auburn University Undergraduate Research Fellowship! Photo. Photo.

 2022-11-08 - Graduate student Lauren Lucas submitted a draft of her doctoral dissertation ("ERBB4 is a Driver of BRAF-WT Melanoma") to the Auburn University Graduate School.
 The Graduate School approved the format of her dissertation and Lauren is authorized to complete and defend her dissertation.
 Congratulations, Lauren!

 2022-10-26 - The Riese Laboratory presented its research findings ("ERBB4 is a Driver of BRAF-WT Melanoma") at the University of Alabama-Birmingham O'Neal Comprehensive Cancer Center Retreat.
 Many thanks to graduate student Lauren Lucas for preparing the poster, many thanks to Lauren and fellow graduate student Vipasha Dwivedi for manning the poster, and many thanks to the UAB O'Neal Comprehensive Cancer Center for allowing us the opportunity to present our work.
-Link to poster.
+Poster.

 2022-10-05 - David Riese gave a presentation ("Publishing Your Research: A Case Study") as part of the Auburn University graduate student development program.
-Link to presentation.
+Presentation.

 2022-04-05 - David Riese gave a professional development seminar ("What Is R and Why You Should Care") to the Auburn University chapter of the American Association of Pharmaceutical Sciences.
 Link to presentation.